OpenLiberty/open-liberty-deep-dive/README.md

 ## Module 6: Integration Testing

 Tests are essential for developing maintainable code.
 Developing your application using bean-based component models like CDI makes your code easily unit-testable.
 Integration Tests are a little more challenging.
 In this section you'll add a `barista` service integration test using the `maven-failsafe-plugin`.
 During the build, the Liberty server will be started along with the `barista` application deployed, the test will be run and then the server will be stopped.
-The starting and stopping of the Liberty server is configured by the Liberty parent pom (see https://search.maven.org/artifact/net.wasdev.wlp.maven.parent/liberty-maven-app-parent/2.6.3/pom), which is configured as the parent of the Masterclass poms.

 Because we're going to be testing a REST `POST` request, we need JAX-RS client support and also support for serializing `json` into the request.
 We also need `junit` for writing the test.
 Add these dependencies to the `open-liberty-masterclass/start/barista/pom.xml`: